 Public engagement is one of Talicia’s special talents.
-At 64.6 Downtown, they practice creative placemaking by translating community assets into economic development opportunities.
-How?
-By bringing events to town, creating parks and fostering an appreciation of artists and artworks.
+At 64.6 Downtown, they practice creative placemaking.
+Placemaking is a hands-on approach for improving a neighborhood, city or region and inspires people to collectively reimagine or reinvent public spaces as the heart of every community.
+They do this by bringing events to town, creating parks and fostering an appreciation of artists and artworks.
+64.6 Downtown works to transform community assets into economic development opportunities.
 “Unexpected” is one successful example of creative placemaking that has drawn international artists to town for a week to generate experiences downtown.

 “We draw attention and awareness to arts and culture,” she said.
 “That drives tourism, plus draws the eyes of people who want to do business downtown.”